-Beginning in the fall of 2014 and through the fall of 2016; we completed a major transformation of our product offerings, which refreshed over 70% of our entire line of products.
-During the spring of 2017 we expanded the reach of our Ethan Allen | Disney home line by selling a selection on shopdisney.com and launching it in the China market, we were awarded a blanket purchase agreement for the Department of State "Worldwide Residential Furniture Program" and we entered into an agreement with Amazon to sell products through the Amazon marketplace.
+We have completed a major transformation of our product offerings, which refreshed over 70% of our entire line of products over the past three years.
+During the spring of 2017 we expanded the reach of our Ethan Allen | Disney home line by selling a selection on shopdisney.com and launching it in the China market, we expanded our government contract business with an award of a blanket purchase agreement for the Department of State "Worldwide Residential Furniture Program", and we entered into an agreement with Amazon to sell products through the Amazon marketplace.
 During the fall of 2017 we introduced Passport, a focused collection of unique artisan crafted items inspired by designs from around the world.
-We also announced the planned launch in the spring of 2018 of our new Uptown collection, which features a modern perspective on classic designs.
+We also announced the planned launch in May of 2018 of our new Uptown collection, which features a modern perspective on classic designs.

-During the first quarter of fiscal 2018, we were negatively impacted byadverse weather affecting sales, manufacturing and delivery of our products.
-Additionally, our net delivered sales and profitability were negatively affected by first run production of floor samples for Passport, which launched in November, and first run production of product for the Department of State "Worldwide Residential Furniture Program".
-Additionally, high order volume from the Department of State together with the new product runs further impacted production capacity which resulted in production and shipping delays, which continued into the second quarter of fiscal 2018.
-Additionally, with the timing of the holidays in November and December resulting in some downtime in our manufacturing plants, disruptions to our Honduras product flow due to social unrest related to the Honduran elections held in November, as well as severe weather events in December, many of the expected shipping dates for the Department of State orders got delayed to the third quarter.
-As a result, our retail division and wholesale backlogs remained at higher levels at the end of the second quarter compared to the prior year quarter.
+During the first quarter of fiscal 2018, we were negatively impacted by adverse weather affecting sales, manufacturing and delivery of our products.
+Additionally, our net delivered sales and profitability were negatively affected by first run production of floor samples for Passport and first run production of product for the government contract.
+Additionally, the high order volume from the government contract together with the new product runs further impacted production capacity which resulted in production and shipping delays, the results of which have continued into the third quarter of fiscal 2018.
+As a result, our retail division and wholesale backlogs for the third quarter were 15.0% and 69.7% higher respectively, compared to the prior year quarter.